 The library itself is a short walk from the Bathurst subway station.
 The area immediately around the library really highlights the contrasts of the neighbourhood.
 On the one side, just off to the left, is Bloor street, a busy street filled with bike, pedestrian, and car traffic and a subway going underneath.
 The street itself is filled with stores, restaurants, and other businesses.
 Wander in the other direction, though, and it becomes a quiet, residential neighbourhood.

 When we arrive, Sage has to go to a dress rehearsal for the show and I wander through the library.
 The library is on the smaller side.
 When we lived in the area, I wouldn’t often browse here.
 I would go to other libraries like the Bloor/Gladstone branch for that.
 Instead, it was where we would go to pick up books we’d placed on hold through the website.
 So needless to say we didn’t spend a great deal of time actually in the library.
-As you can see, though, that’s not the case here.
+That’s not the case here, though.
 It’s well used and loved.

 I gather a few books for myself and find a space at a table to wait for Sage.
 The space is so busy that there are only a couple of chairs left in the entire library.